ShootingStar91/compressionstudy/documentation/weekreport5.md

 I have not yet made my own HashMap class.
 ArrayList replacement is ready, and there are some tests, but I did not yet test using it in the actual huffman algorithm.
 I will do that at the same time with HashMap next week.

+I also started writing implementation and testing documents.

+I used about 16 hours this week.
+Many of it went into studying and coding Lempel-Ziv-Welch.

 # What next

 Next week I will write a HashMap class and custom sorting method and replace ArrayList with my custom list class.
 I will also try to finish LZW decompression and write some more unit tests for individual methods.